Skip to main content Skip to main navigation Skip to search

 Australia's Sustainable Forest Management Framework of Criteria and Indicators 2008 – Policy Guidelines [1.6MB] details the seven criteria and 44 indicators in the framework used for reporting on the state of Australia's forests.
 It includes the rationale for the inclusion of each indicator in the framework, within the relevant criterion.
 All such frameworks are developed on the premise that sustainable forest management is a process of continuous improvement.

 This is Australia's second framework of criteria and indicators of sustainable forest management.
 The original framework was developed in 1998 and used in production of SOFR 2003.
-A major review of Australia's Sustainable Forest Management Framework of Criteria and Indicators was conducted during 2006, and led to the set of indicators currently used for reporting.
+A major review of Australia's Sustainable Forest Management Framework of Criteria and Indicators was conducted during 2006, and led to the current set of Australia's indicators of sustainable forest management which closely align with the international Montréal Process set of indicators.

 Forests are complex ecosystems that provide a wide and dynamic array of environmental and socioeconomic benefits and services.
 The essential aim of sustainable forest management is to maintain the broad range of forest values in perpetuity.
 However, assessing progress towards this aim is difficult.
 Criteria and indicators are used to simplify the task by characterising the essential components of sustainable forest management.
 They are intended to provide a common understanding of what is meant by sustainable forest management and a common framework for describing, assessing and evaluating a country's progress towards sustainability at the national level.